muratk5n/thirdwave/en/README.md

 ---

-No acknoledgement on US/UA role in bringing the conflict to where it is
+No acknowledgement on US/UA's role on bringing the conflict to where it is..

 ---

 UA delegation visit of Washington D.C.?
-Let me guess - there was a lot of Putin bashing.
+Let me guess - there was a lot of Putin bashing..

 ---